beamtan/funFactAnimal/README.md

 # funFactAnimal
-Fun fact of animal you don't know
+Fun fact of animals you don't know